 My most recent employment (which ended in 2022) was at the Italian Institute of Technology, where I worked on the Skippy Project and invented the ring screw mechanism.
 Before that I worked for many years at the Australian National University; and before that I was a lecturer in computer science at the University of Wales, Aberystwyth, and an EPSRC Advanced Research Fellow in the Department of Engineering Science (Robotics Group) at Oxford University.
 And before that, I spent 6.5 years in industry, working first for a small UK start-up called Cambridge Control, and then for Philips Research Laboratories in Briarcliff Manor, New York State.Education

-I obtained my Ph.D. at Edinburgh University (Dept. of Artificial Intelligence), and my first degree at Southampton University.Achievements
+I obtained my Ph.D. on Robot Dynamics Algorithms in 1984 at Edinburgh University's Department of Artificial Intelligence (link to thesis), and my first degree at Southampton University.Achievements